Imperial College Boat Club

 Imperial College Boat Club is the rowing club for Imperial College and has its boat house on the River Thames on the Putney embankment, London, United Kingdom.
-It was founded in 1919.
 The alumni also run a boat club which is known as the Queen's Tower Boat Club and both crews occasionally row together as a composite in competition.
+The club has been home to numerous National Squad oarsmen and women and is open to students of Imperial College London.

 History

-The boat club was housed from 1919 in Thames Rowing Club but has had its own boathouse since 1938.
+The club was formed in 1919 and initially shared facilities with Thames Rowing Club but has had its own boathouse since 1938.

 The club has been successful in competitions, with many wins at Henley Royal Regatta including in 2013 with victory in The Prince Albert Challenge Cup event.
-The club has been home to numerous National Squad oarsmen and women and is open to all rowers not just students of Imperial College London.

-The Gold medal winning GB 8+ at the 2000 Sydney Olympics had been based at Imperial College's recently refurbished boathouse and included 3 alumni of the college along with their coach Martin McElroy.
+The gold medal winning Great Britain eight at the 2000 Sydney Olympics were based at Imperial College's refurbished boathouse and included three alumni of the college, along with their coach Martin McElroy.